alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

 Fill the form :

-* Check or un-check the boxes to notify the users about this publication
+* Check or un-check the boxes to notify the users about this publication if available
-* Give a title and a subtitle
+* Give a title and a subtitle to the publication
 * The author's name and address are those of the users's account
 * Select the publication feed